joshlevinson/Sample-WP2Markdown/Suite/cms.md

 old_url: 'http://emarsys.dev/suite/content/cms/cms/'
 ---

-In this section you can see where Mobile Sense appears in the Suite UI and what controls are available to you to fine-tune your emailâ&#128;&#153;s mobile display.
+In this section you can see where Mobile Sense appears in the Suite UI and what controls are available to you to fine-tune your email’s mobile display.

 ### Show / Hide Sections